Home

 It's your quilt!

-I am all for "following the rules" about construction techniques when I make a quilt, simply because I do want the quilt to hold together for awhile...through use and wear and washings.
+I am all for "following the rules" about construction techniques when I make a quilt, simply because I do want the quilt to hold together for a while...through use and wear and washings.

-The other rule I adhere to is I don't EVER use cheap quality supplies in my quilting (no cheap quality thread or fabric or batting) because the my time spent quilting is worth something.
+The other rule I adhere to is I don't EVER use cheap quality supplies in my quilting (no cheap quality thread or fabric or batting) because my time spent quilting is worth something.
 Having to spend extra time because the thread shreds or the fabric doesn't hold up to washing or hold a crease, just isn't worth the $$$ I saved initially.
 My time is worth more than that.

 As for the idea of ditch quilting the seams and saving your hand quilting for the "showy" parts...good for you!

-If you love to hand quilt, I can't imagine that stitching in the ditch is much fun...AND it is time consuming.
+If you love to hand quilt, I can't imagine that stitching in the ditch is much fun...AND it is time-consuming.
 I'd spend my hand quilting time doing the fun stuff.

 There are only so many hours in the day, and if this makes better use of your time, then just DO IT!